OokTech/TW5-Bob/README.md

 should be immediately reflected in the browser.
-Open the tiddler called `$:/ServerIP`, if you go to the ip address listed there on port `8080` (on mine right now the tiddler says `192.168.0.15`, so I put `192.168.0.15:8080` in the browser of another computer on the network to access the wiki).
+Open the tiddler called `$:/ServerIP`, if you go to the ip address listed there on port `8080` (on mine right now the tiddler says `192.168.0.15`, so I put `192.168.0.15:8080` in the browser of another computer on the same network to access the wiki).
 Now any changes you make to tiddlers on one computer will be reflected almost immediately on the other, and any chaneges you make to tiddlers or the file system will be almost immediately reflected in all connected wikis.

 If you want to use the global tiddlywiki install you have to set the environment variable `TIDDLYWIKI_PLUGIN_PATH` and `TIDDLYWIKI_EDITION_PATH` to